Divine1/apachetika/README.md

 `Output`
 	Two files will be generated in the current path where you executed the command.

 	1. contents.txt - contains the text extracted from pdf.
 The file will be empty if input pdf has image.
-The output in this file is unstructured.
+The output in this file is in unstructured form.
 	2. metadata.txt - contains the metadata of the the pdf.

 ### About Apache Tika